visgl/deck.gl/docs/coordinate-systems.md

 are specified in degrees from Greenwich meridian / equator respectively, and altitude is specified in meters above sea level.

+- Unless otherwise noted, angles are specified in degrees, not radians.
+- Coordinates are specified in "long-lat" format [lng, lat, z] format which most closely corresponds to [x, y, z] coords.

+- **zoom**: At zoom 0, the world is 512 pixels wide.
+  Every zoom level magnifies by a factor of 2.
+Maps typically support zoom levels 0 (world) to 20 (sub meter pixels).

 ### Meter Offset Projection Mode